 It is not just about getting the job done.
 It’s also about how quickly you can get it done.
 Or how cost-effective it is.
 Follow this thumb rule:

 “If a tool is not saving you time or money, you shouldn’t be using it.”

 Keeping this in mind, a good QR Code Generator should be able to:

 1. Generate Dynamic QR Codes

 As a serious marketer, you need this flexibility in your campaigns.
-You don’t want to be stuck with a QR Code on a product that leads to page you don’t want.

 2. Track scanning activity

 If you’re a serious marketer, you know the importance of analyzing your campaigns.

 It helps you understand if your campaigns are meeting expectations or if they need to be improved.